The 7 Email Metrics You Need to Track

 These metrics provide an accurate, comprehensive overview of how your messages are performing, and I encourage you to use them to optimize your future email sends.

 Want more tips for improving your email marketing strategy?
-Read last week’s post, 4 Novel Ways to Get More Out of Your Automated Campaigns.
-Or, get the full experience by checking out the Ultimate Guide to Email Marketing!
+Check out the Ultimate Guide to Email Marketing!